While doing their mahi/work, kaimahi/workers can encounter substances in the air they breathe that may pose a health risk.

 Silica dust and accelerated silicosis

-- health information for workers and PCBUs
+- health information for workers and businesses

-- what Government agencies are doing to respond
+- what government agencies are doing to respond

 - requirements around PPE

 - where to dispose of asbestos

 - information for plumbers, builders, electricians and painters

 - where to look out for asbestos in residential and commercial buildings

 - the asbestos removal licence system and register